Learning from the Global South

 Mitzi

 Feminism is crucial because we need to understand that all the injustices we experience have the same origin: this imaginary Other.
 The Other as a person of color, the Other as a woman, the Other as nature that can be dominated by an elite.
 Confronting the climate crisis means confronting gender injustice as it is happening today.
-A very concrete example: young women and girls in a part of the Philippines that was hit and devastated by Typhoon Haiyan in 2013 were even forced into prostitution for several months afterwards because of this typhoon.
+A very concrete example: young women and girls in a part of the Philippines that was hit and devastated by Typhoon Haiyan in 2013 were forced into prostitution for several months afterwards because of this typhoon.
 Here we see a clash of class crisis, gender crisis and climate crisis.
 The climate crisis cannot be addressed without addressing the gender crisis.
-If at least half of the population is excluded from decision-making spaces, at least half of the solution, the most vulnerable part of the population will be excluded.
-This is why we need feminism in our climate debates.
+When you leave out at least half of the population in decision-making spaces, you leave out at least half of the solution and the one that is more vulnerable at that.
+And so we have to have feminism in our climate discussions.

 The Rebels of Change project is funded by the Austrian Development Agency (ADA).